Becoming an Outdoor Adventure Program Trip Leader

 What should I do before I apply?

 • We first encourage anyone interested in applying to be an OAP Trip Leader to participate in at least a few OAP trips of different varieties.
-Try hiking, kayaking and rock climbing.
-We also have some backpacking trips and other options in the fall.
+Try hiking, kayaking and a winter sport, at least.
 This will give you the best idea of the kinds of trips we lead and the expectations for a trip leader.
 Talk to the trip leader while you're on the trip to learn more about the experience of being a trip leader for the Outdoor Adventure Program.

 What kinds of trips does each trip leader lead?

 We host a variety of trips, and our most important goal is safety.
 We will always staff each trip in a manner that provides for safety ratios and appropriate knowledge and experience for the group.
 We try to schedule each leader for some trips that they are really excited about and will excel at, as well as some trips that will add to their knowledge base.
-Most trips have 2-3 leaders for approx. 9-20 participants.
+Most trips have 2-3 leaders for 9 to 10 participants, occasionally as high as 20 participants.

 What is the time commitment to be a trip leader?

-Trip leaders attend a two-hour staff meeting every 1-3 weeks.
-They average 8-22 hours of work for 1-2 weekends per month for trips.
-Of that, about 2-6 hours per week is doing pre-trip preparations and clean-up.
+Trip leaders attend a two-hour staff meeting every 3-4 weeks.
+They average 10-22 hours of work for each of the day trips they lead.
+Of this, about 2-6 hours is doing pre-trip preparations and clean-up.
 On weeks without trips, there may be no hours worked.

 What does training look like?

-We have staff training just before the beginning of each semester, usually for 4-5 days in the fall and 2-3 days in the spring, and typically involving one or more overnight.
+We have staff training just before the beginning of each semester, usually for 4-5 days in the fall and 2-3 days in the spring, and typically involving one or more overnight (including winter when possible!).
 All staff will be provided First Aid and CPR/AED certification.
 Trip leaders are all expected to get certified in Wilderness First Aid within their first semester of working (full or partial scholarships available).
-We also strongly encourage our trip leaders to get certified in Wilderness First Responder within their first year and a half, typically available at UML during Winter Break (partial scholarships available).
+We also require our trip leaders to get certified in Wilderness First Responder within their first year and a half, typically available at UML during Winter Break (partial scholarships available).

 Are trip leaders paid?